-While it is a sprawling metropolis, Atlanta has many pockets of distinct close-knit communities and maintains somewhat of a small-town feel – it certainly operates at a slower pace than one might expect of such a major commercial hub.
+While it is a sprawling metropolis, Atlanta has many pockets of distinct close-knit communities and maintains somewhat of a small-town feel – it certainly operates at a slower pace than you might expect of such a major commercial hub.

 Atlanta is a vibrant and pleasant city that offers expats a good quality of life and a relatively low cost of living.
-From suburban family life in the outer suburbs to the city chic lifestyle of Midtown, each neighbourhood of Atlanta has something unique to offer.
-It is also one of the greenest cities in the US with lush parks and even forests, which, along with a moderate climate, allow residents to enjoy an active outdoor lifestyle.
-There are also abundant shopping and nightlife opportunities throughout Atlanta.
+From suburban family life in the outer suburbs to the city chic lifestyle of Midtown, each Atlanta neighbourhood has something unique to offer.

 Shopping in Atlanta